 tender sweet potato tips and leaves

-one bunch of sweet potato tips and leaves from the market
+one bunch of sweet potato tips and leaves

 A bunch of tender potato tips and leaves (about 350 grams or about 12 oz), tough parts or wilted/yellow leaves discarded, washed well